ab € 3.695,– p.P.

 Moheli

-<Head back out on the water after breakfast today, this time in search of whales!
-Humpback whales migrate thousands of miles to the warm, shallow waters around Mohéli to give birth.
-If you’re lucky, you may spot some mothers with their new calves.
-Keep your eyes peeled for spinner and tropical spotted dolphins, too!
+<Head back out on the water after breakfast, this time in search of dolphins!
+Spinner and tropical spotted dolphins are often seen in these waters year-round, making for an incredible wildlife encounter.
+From mid-July to October, humpback whales migrate to the warm, shallow waters around Mohéli to give birth, and if you’re travelling during this season, you may even spot mothers with their calves.
 Back at the lodge, enjoy lunch and spend the afternoon exploring or relaxing at your leisure.
 It’s often possible to closely observe Seychelles fruit bats, which can grow to up to 80 cm from wing to wing, within the lodge grounds. -

 Tag 6